QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Analyzing Findings with Security Command Center/Analyzing Findings with Security Command Center.md

 "SELECT finding_id,event_time,finding.category FROM continuous_export_dataset.findings"
 ```

-* `Note`: It may take `10+ minutes` for these findings to be generated.
+#### Note: It may take `10+ minutes` for these findings to be generated.
 Rerun the above command if you don't receive a similar output.

 * Now go to `Export findings to Cloud Storage` from [here](https://console.cloud.google.com/security/command-center/export)